Negligence blamed for massive blaze at Iraq hospital

 “Please, two of my relatives are missing. ...
 I am going to die (without news about them),” posted a young woman on social media after a fruitless search for her family members.
 “I hope someone can help us find Sadi Abdul Kareem and Samir Abdul Kareem, they were in the ICU.”

-Roky Kareem, 30, was looking frantically for his friend Riyam Rahman, a pharmacist, who was visiting her mother at the hospital.
+Rokya Kareem, 30, was looking frantically for her friend Riyam Rahman, a pharmacist, who was visiting her mother at the hospital.
 Riyam’s mother, Basima, was admitted to Ibh al-Khatib 45 days ago due to complications from COVID-19.

 “All we know is they were in the room next to where the fire started,” he said.
 “Her phone is switched off and her family has gone to every hospital trying to find them.”

-Note: This story was reported by The Associated Press; it has been updated to reflect AP's correction of Rokya Kareem's first name and gender.
-Associated Press writer Abdulrahman Zeyad contributed to this report.